SAP-samples/teched2025-DA262/exercises/ex4/README.md

 In this exercise, you will extend your application with the consumption of an external Business Partner service, to be connected to a S/4HANA Cloud Public Edition instance.
 To facilitate that, we consume the API definition from the [SAP Business Accelerator Hub](https://api.sap.com/) and are able to connect to a SAP provided sandbox instance of S/4HANA Cloud Public Edition.
-By consuming the Business Partner API definition from SAP API Business Accerlator Hub, we ensure a system compliant API integration for the later runtime connection of our Risk Management Application with the real __clean core__ __"S/4HANA Cloud Public Edition"__-source system.
+By consuming the Business Partner API definition from SAP API Business Accelerator Hub, we ensure a system compliant API integration for the later runtime connection of our Risk Management Application with the real __clean core__ __"S/4HANA Cloud Public Edition"__-source system.

 <br>![](/exercises/ex4/images/1_apilogin.png)